SCLOUD-PTE-LTD/docs/public-cloud/storage/udata-ark.md

 ### Recovery Time Objective (RTO)
 The RTO of the data ark can be restored in as little as 5 minutes, and the amount of 1TB data can be restored within 1 hour.

-Here is the English translated markdown of your content:

 ## Product Advantages

 ### Online Backup Without Interrupting Business